Sentiment analysis: from the consumer world to the workplace

 Deployed carefully, sentiment analysis tools can HR teams spot the warning signs of disengagement, flight risks, and even regulatory breaches

-During its investigation of Enron – one of the biggest corporate collapses in history – the Federal Energy Regulatory Authority gathered around 500,000 emails generated by employees, and has since made this dataset publicly available.
-The signs had not been picked up at the time, but data analysis of the content of these emails years after the company filed for bankruptcy in 2001, tells a salutary tale.
+During its investigation of Enron – one of the biggest corporate collapses in history – the Federal Energy Regulatory Authority gathered around 500,000 emails generated by employees.
+The signs had not been picked up at the time, but data analysis of the content of these emails years after the company filed for bankruptcy, in 2001, tells a salutary tale.

 When data analysis company KeenCorp tested its own software using the email dataset, which showed communications between the company’s top 150 executives, its algorithm assigned index scores to various points in time.
 The lowest occurred when the company filed for bankruptcy, which made sense.
 But there was also a high level of tension in 1999, 30 months before the bankruptcy filing.
 After further investigation, these were found to be linked to the company setting up partnership companies that would mask its losses – a transaction that eventually sparked an investigation into accounting fraud and triggered Enron’s demise.
 What executives were prepared to say in emails clearly diverged from what they would say on the record.
 The former chief financial officer Andy Fastow has since said that “with the benefit of the KeenCorp Index, Enron’s board of directors would have been alerted to reconsider its decision and prevent a cultural and financial meltdown.”